morph-kgc/morph-kgc/.github/ISSUE_TEMPLATE/submit-quesion.md

 ---
 name: Submit Question
-about: 'Ask a general question about Morph-KGC'
+about: 'Ask a question about Morph-KGC'
 title: 'QST: '
 labels: question
 assignees: ArenasGuerreroJulian

 ---

-Please check if you can find the answer in the documentation before submitting your question.
+Please check if you can find the answer in the documentation, discussions or previous issues before submitting your question.

+Please, consider opening a discussion for general questions or ideas.